kennethy/rust-lang/ch4.ownership/README.md

 println!("x1 = {}, x2 = {}", x1, x2);
 ```

+Types such as intgers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
+Therefore, stack-only data will not be invalidated.

+Implement the `Copy` trait to ensure a variable is still valid after assignment to another variable.
+This is allowed only on variables that hasn't implemented the `Drop` trait.
+In general, nothing that reuqires allocation or is some form of resource can implement `Copy`.

 **Copy**

 Simple scalar values and nothing that requires allocation can implement `Copy`, to prevent the `move` behaviour.